giflw/datacrow/readme/datacrow/readme.txt

     -credentials:username/password
      Specify the login credentials to start Data Crow without displaying the login dialog.

+    -nosplash
+     Hides the splashscreen on startup.

 ----------------------------------------------------------------------------------------
 7.0 Credits

-This piece of software would not have succeeded (or even existed) with help from other development teams and information providers:
+This application would not have succeeded (or even existed) without the help of:

-* Bas Uildriks for designing creating the web site (http://www.datacrow.net).
+* Bas Uildriks who designed and created the web site (http://www.datacrow.net).
 * HSQL: This product includes Hypersonic SQL.
   Originally developed by Thomas Mueller and the Hypersonic SQL Group.
   I want to thank Thomas Mueller for providing this application with an easy